Don't Don: Album packaging and image

-Critical reception and promotion
+Commercial performance

-Don't Don debuted at #1 on the MIAK K-pop albums chart, quickly selling more than Lee Soo Young's and Wheesung's new albums that were released at least two weeks before Don't Don.
-The album sold 66,678 copies in its first month of release.
-After only three months of release, 164,058 copies were sold by the end of December, making it the second best-selling album of 2007.
+Don't Don debuted at number one on the MIAK monthly album chart, selling more than Lee Soo-young's and Wheesung's new albums that were released at least two weeks prior.
+The album sold 66,678 copies within the first month of release and 164,058 copies by the end of December, making it the second best-selling album of 2007.
+The album also experienced success in Taiwan, peaking atop the Five Music J-pop/K-pop Chart and the G-Music J-pop Chart in Taiwan within the first week of release.
+The album also debuted at number tree on the G-Music Combo Chart, beating Taiwanese boy band K One who also released their album during the same week.
+Don't Don became the highest charting Korean album in Taiwan at the time.

-The album also received overseas success, as it peaked at #1 on the Five Music J-pop/K-pop Chart and the G-music J-pop Chart in Taiwan within the first week of release.
-The album also debuted at #3 on the G-music Combo Billboard Chart, defeating Taiwanese boy band K One who also released their album on the same week.
-Don't Don became the highest ranked Korean album that made it to the Taiwan charts, defeating even the top Korean Wave boy bands TVXQ and Shinhwa who debuted at a lower rank.
+Promotion

 Super Junior's first performance for Don't Don was on September 21, 2007, performing the first single "Don't Don" on KBS's Music Bank.
-It was their first performance in which the group performed together as thirteen after a whole year, arousing attention.
-Promotions for "Don't Don" lasted almost three months and aside Music Bank, Super Junior also performed on other music programs, such as on SBS's Popular Songs and M.NET's M!
-Countdown.
+It was their first performance in which the group performed together as thirteen after a whole year.
+Promotions for "Don't Don" lasted almost three months and aside Music Bank, Super Junior also performed on other music programs, such as on SBS's Inkigayo and Mnet's M Countdown.
 Not long after the release of the second single, "Marry U", Super Junior became co-hosts of a new SBS variety program, Explorers of the Human Body along with Shin Dongyup.
-The new program acclaimed critical praise in its first season, and always ranked as SBS's most-viewed program every Sunday.
+The new program ranked as SBS's most-viewed program each Sunday.
 However, the first season quickly ended with thirteen episodes in February 2008 due to Super Junior's busy schedule with their first concert tour, Super Show.
-However, SBS is in talks to create a second season.